-- 11. From the Login Type list, select Auditor. - 12.In the Domain Account field, type the domain and username (or group name) of the user in the format domain_name\user_name. - 13.In the Database User field, type the name of the SQL user to associate with the user or group. - 14.Click ox. - 15.Click Verify Users.
+11.From the Login Type list, select Auditor.

+- 12.In the Domain Account field, type the domain and username (or group name) of the user in the format domain\name\user\name. - 13.In the Database User field, type the name of the SQL user to associate with the user or group.

+14.Click or.

+15.Click Verify Users.